dennypage/hubitat/drivers/aeotec-re7/README.md

 This driver supports the Range Extender 7 manufactured by Aeotec.

-### Indicator does not always work as expected
+#### Indicator not always work as expected...
-As of this writing (firmware version 1.1), there is an unexpected behavior with the RE7.
+Note that in firmware version 1.1, there is an unexpected behavior with the RE7.
 Following network inclusion, the indicator remains illuminated as expected.
 Double clicking the "action button" enables and disables the indicator as documented.
 However as soon as the illuminator status is queried (INDICATOR_GET) by the Refresh command, the device disables